Efficiently Serving Large Multimodal Models Using EPD Disaggregation: Introduction

 \section{Introduction}

-Large Language Models (LLMs) have revolutionized language understanding and reasoning, achieving superhuman performance across a variety of tasks \cite{gpt4,chang2024survey}.
-Recently, the scope of these models has expanded to include multiple modalities, such as images, audio, and videos, resulting in the advent of Large Multimodal Models (LMMs) \cite{yao2024minicpm, liu2023llava, chen2024internvl}.
-LMMs enable users to interact with diverse data types, such as posing questions about visual scenes or analyzing audio clips, thereby unlocking novel applications across fields like healthcare, autonomous systems, and creative industries.
+Large Language Models (LLMs) have revolutionized language understanding and reasoning, achieving superhuman performance on a variety of tasks \cite{gpt4, chang2024survey}.
+Recently, the scope of these models has expanded to include multiple modalities, such as images, audio, and videos, leading to the emergence of Large Multimodal Models (LMMs) \cite{yao2024minicpm, liu2023llava, chen2024internvl}.
+LMMs enable users to interact with diverse data types, such as posing questions about visual scenes or analyzing audio clips, thereby unlocking novel applications across fields like healthcare, autonomous systems, and creative industries \cite{Luo2025LargeLM}.

 However, serving LMMs in an efficient manner presents unique challenges.
-Meeting strict Service Level Objectives (SLOs) such as end-to-end throughput (E2ETP), time to first token (TTFT), and time per output token (TPOT) becomes increasingly difficult given the additional computational and memory demands introduced by processing multimodal data \cite{liu2024survey}.
+Meeting strict Service Level Objectives (SLOs), such as time to first token (TTFT) and time per output token (TPOT), becomes increasingly difficult given the added computational and memory demands of processing multimodal data \cite{alvar2025divprune, liu2024survey}.
 Unlike LLMs, where inference involves prefill and decoding stages, LMMs require an additional encoding stage to process raw multimodal inputs (e.g., images or videos) into tokenized representations.
 This stage is computationally intensive, especially for high-resolution or complex multimodal inputs, and often produces a substantial number of additional tokens \cite{wu2023multimodal}.
-The resulting increase in tokens inflates resource consumption and leads to quadratic growth in prefill-stage compute demands, adversely impacting SLO attainment.
+The resulting token inflation increases resource consumption and leads to quadratic growth in prefill-stage compute demands, adversely impacting SLO attainment.